 Giants Baseball History

 The San Francisco Giants were originally founded as the New York Gothams in 1883.
 In 1885 they changed their name to the Giants and in 1958 they moved to San Francisco.
-Throughout their history the Giants have called four buildings home.
+Throughout their history, the Giants have called four buildings home.
 From 1883-1957 they played at the legendary Polo Grounds in New York.
 When they moved to San Francisco in 1958, they played in Seals Stadium for two seasons.
 In 1960 they moved into Candlestick Park where they remained until 1999 and in 2000 they moved into their present home, AT&T Park.
-The Giants are also one of the most tradition rich teams in the history of Major League Baseball.
-Throughout their history they have won the National League 23 times, most recently this season.
+The Giants are also one of the most tradition-rich teams in the history of Major League Baseball.
+Throughout their history, they have won the National League 23 times, most recently this season.
 They have also won the World Series 8 times- 1905, 1921, 1922, 1933, 1954, 2010, 2012, and 2014.
 The Giants biggest rival is the Los Angeles Dodgers.
-The Giants-Dodgers rivalry dates all the way back to the 1800’s when the Dodgers played in Brooklyn.
+The Giants-Dodgers rivalry dates back to the 1800s when the Dodgers played in Brooklyn.
 It should be noted that both the Giants and Dodgers franchises moved to California around the same time.

 The Giants recent World Series run was anchored, as the last two have been, by pitching.
 This time it was Madison Bumgarner who turned in what may very well be the greatest pitched postseason by one player in recent memory.
 Bumgarner won four games in the postseason and finished the 2014 postseason with a 1.03 ERA.
 His most impressive performance was game seven of the World Series.
 Bumgarner came in and pitched the last five innings for the save.
-But now the Giants like every other team, have may decisions to make this offseason.
+But now the Giants like every other team, have many decisions to make this offseason.
 The biggest is what to do with Pablo Sandoval.
-Kung Fu Panda already turned down a qualifying offer, meaning if he signs with another team, that team will lost it’s first round draft choice.
-The Red Sox are all in on signing him, and the Giants really want him back.
+Kung Fu Panda already turned down a qualifying offer, meaning if he signs with another team, that team will lose its first-round draft choice.
+The Red Sox are all in on signing him, and the Giants want him back.
 This could get interesting.

 This off-season, the Giants biggest hole to fill, was their closer spot.
-They fixed this by adding Mark Melencon on a four-year, 62 million dollar contract.
-They also added veteran shortstop Jimmy Rollins on a minor league contract.
+They fixed this by adding Mark Melancon on a four-year, 62 million-dollar contract.
+They also added veteran shortstop Jimmy Rollins on a minor-league contract.
 In addition, they added infielders Aaron Hill and Gordon Beckham to minor league contracts as well.
 The Giants are getting old, and we will see how long they can wait before it might be time to start thinking about taking it down and rebuilding it.

 The answer was no. Instead, the Giants spent the 2017-2018 offseason trading away the rest of their prospects for older veterans, believing that it’s not quite over yet.
 First, they exercised their 2018 contract options for pitcher Madison Bumgarner, pitcher Matt Moore, and third basemen Pablo Sandoval.
 They also traded for third basemen Evan Longoria from the Tampa Bay Rays and outfielder Andrew McCutchen from the Pittsburgh Pirates.
 The good news for fans is the Giants will give it one last go.
 The bad news is traditionally this sort of tactic at the end of a long run of success usually never works.